jaumeanguera/HMM_project/README.md

 # HMM_project
-Project for the course in Pattern Recognition and Machine Learning
+Project for the course in Pattern Recognition and Machine Learning.